 Our focus is on prevention and early intervention, with a range of supports in place to meet health and care needs early, preventing deterioration and helping people avoid crisis situations.
 As a broad and inclusive partnership our ambition is to maximise the supports and opportunities that are available for local people in the community, supporting prevention and working to tackle health inequalities across our communities.
-We recognise the wider determinants of health and wellbeing including education, employment and income, and the importance of good quality, affordable and appropriate housing.
 Through collaborative and ethical commissioning we will work with communities, third sector organisations and our independent sector providers, championing the most innovative and effective ideas and approaches.